 St Emilion: (1 hr 10 minutes)

-Famous for its wine and inside the town walls there are steep narrow streets with beautiful buildings, and several open squares, each more attractive than the one before.
-Saint Emilion is not to be missed if you are in the region!
+Famous for its wine, inside the town walls there are steep narrow streets with beautiful buildings, and several attractive, open squares; Saint Emilion is not to be missed if you are in the region!
 Built from the local yellow limestone, it is centred around a large square with a church on one side - a quite remarkable church because it is more or less hewn into the the rock face, like the one in Aubeterre.
-You can also climb the steps inside the 53 metre high 13th century bell tower which sits on the square above for stunning views across the rooftops and countryside.
-There are plenty of cafes, restaurants, artisan shops and boutiques to keep you entertained if the historical interest starts to wane.
+You can also climb the steps inside the 53 metre high 13th century bell tower for stunning views across the rooftops and countryside.
+There are plenty of cafes, restaurants, artisan shops and boutiques to keep you entertained.

 Talmont-sur-Gironde: (1 hr 10 minutes)